South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 UCLA Schedule Analysis

-- On March 3, the Bruins captured their best win of the season, a 69-65 victory over the Stanford Cardinal, who rank No. 5 in the AP's Top 25.
+- The Bruins picked up their best win of the season on March 3, when they defeated the Stanford Cardinal, who rank No. 5 in the AP's Top 25, by a score of 69-65.

-- UCLA has five wins against Quadrant 2 opponents, tied for the 35th-most in Division 1.
+- UCLA has tied for the 35th-most Quadrant 2 wins in the nation (five).

 - Against Quadrant 3 teams (according to the RPI), the Gamecocks are 7-0 (1.000%) -- tied for the 47th-most wins.